FIAS (FIAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FIAS Historical Price

-According to the latest data gathered on FIAS live price page, the current price of FIAS is 0.02506657USD.
-The circulating supply of FIAS(FIAS) is 123.91M FIAS , giving it a market capitalization of $3.11M.
+According to the latest data gathered on FIAS live price page, the current price of FIAS is 0.0226073USD.
+The circulating supply of FIAS(FIAS) is 123.91M FIAS , giving it a market capitalization of $2.80M.

 The FIAS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.